 The epigenesis of any idea is born of personal experience, the innate need within, through genetic impulses hidden deep within us.

-We too have this moment; for some of us it is life long, for others it is temporary, as our winter of discontent becomes too intense and our nights grow too long.
-For many this awakening comes by seeming accident, by chance, through perhaps a strange encounter, a gentle smile from a stranger, a unknown element that entered our life and touched the seed that lay waiting.
-For many, in these contemporary technological dominant times, the emptiness within prompts a deep expression to find the Source, a Purpose that we have yet not reached or known.
+We too have this moment; for some of us, it is lifelong, for others it is temporary, as our winter of discontent becomes too intense and our nights grow too long.
+For many this awakening comes by seeming accident, by chance, through perhaps a strange encounter, a gentle smile from a stranger, an unknown element that entered our life and touched the seed that lay waiting.
+For many, in these contemporary technologically dominant times, the emptiness within prompts a deep expression to find the Source, a Purpose that we have yet not reached or known.
 Put off by established models of worship, of knowing, thousands seek the path back to their Source.
-They seek to tune into a signal of unparalleled strength, a clear tune, a cadence of beauty, a tonal range that spans everything.
+They seek to tune into a signal of unparalleled strength, a clear tune, a cadence of beauty, and a tonal range that spans everything.
 This is the starting point.
 This is the inner journey through the inner heart– the path of Remembrance.
 The seeking out of spirit.

 Transmission of this emanation exegesis

 The journey is defined as the pathway along The Great Chain of Being, or Emanation Theory.
 The journey into our inner heart is the practice of Remembrance.
-It can be found back in Mesopatamian writings, espoused by Plato, his pupil Plotinus, and Aristotle, brought into Christianity by St Augustine and the Eastern Orthodox Church by St. Gregory Palamas, St Gregory of Nyssia and many others, incorporated into the Kaballah (Isaac Luria) and Islamic and Sufi (Al-Kindi, ibn Sindi, ibn al-Arabi, al-Farabi) thought and knowledge in the end of the first millenia, struggled through the teaching and writings of St Therese and Tomas Aquinas, brought into this Century by Ernst Schumacher, clarified and elaborated in Eastern Orthodoxy by Nikolay and son Vladimir Lossky and developed and reorganised through the luminous works of Clare Graves and Ken Wilber in the last forty years, and in parallel, by Solihin and Alicia Thom.
+It can be found back in Mesopatamian writings, espoused by Plato, his pupil Plotinus, and Aristotle, brought into Christianity by St. Augustine and the Eastern Orthodox Church by St. Gregory Palamas, St. Gregory of Nyssa, and many others, incorporated into the Kaballah (Isaac Luria) and Islamic and Sufi (Al-Kindi, ibn Sindi, ibn al-Arabi, al-Farabi) thought and knowledge at the end of the first millennia, struggled through the teaching and writings of St Therese and Tomas Aquinas, brought into this Century by Ernst Schumacher, clarified and elaborated in Eastern Orthodoxy by Nikolay and son Vladimir Lossky and developed and reorganized through the luminous works of Clare Graves and Ken Wilber in the last forty years, and in parallel, by Solihin and Alicia Thom.

 The following articles relate to the journey: